eduvpn/documentation/WINDOWS.md

     $ git clone https://github.com/OpenVPN/openvpn-build.git
     $ cd openvpn-build/windows-nsis

-Update the variables to point to the latest versions of the dependencies:
+Update the variables to point to the latest versions of the dependencies, this matches the dependency versions of the last official Windows release from `openvpn.net`:

     $ export OPENSSL_VERSION=1.0.1q
     $ export OPENVPN_VERSION=2.3.9
     $ export OPENVPN_GUI_VERSION=8
+    $ export LZO_VERSION=2.09

 Now build the dependency cache: